StevePilcher/RecipeStoreMS3/README.md

 3. Improved editing recipe features when in smaller screen sizes.
 Breadcrumbing each field as it's edited would be a better UX.
 This would require a complete overhaul of the current form submission function.

+4. Signup redirect is not very user friendly, taking you back to the login page.
+An improvement should be signing up and being logged in to the create recipe page.

+5. Adding the ability to clone someone else's recipe to your own collection.

 ## Technologies Used

 The following technologies were used;